 VAT on Business Entertainment

 A recent report confirmed that an average of £1.5 billion is spent on various events and corporate hospitality.
 The size of the event industry itself is about 35% of the overall UK economy.
 With such large transactional movements, it makes sense for a Business to understand business entertainment and the impact it can have on its tax position.
-Our team of specialist tax accountants and researchers have worked hard to curate an in-depth guide explaining how VAT on business entertainment works when providing corporate entertainment to businesses, clients, employees, and stakeholders.
+Our team of specialist tax accountants and researchers have worked hard to curate an in-depth guide explaining how VAT on business entertainment and VAT on staff entertainment work when providing corporate entertainment to businesses, clients, employees, and stakeholders.

 What is Entertainment?